Kaji Douša: Biography

 In 2017 Douša protested the detainment of immigrants, including that of New Sanctuary Coalition Executive Director Ravi Ragbir.
 In October 2018, Douša spoke at the protests against the Supreme Court nomination of Brett Kavanaugh, in support of fellow Holton-Arms School alumna Christine Blasey Ford, who had accused Kavanaugh of sexual assault.
 Her related sermon was subsequently featured in the Washington Post.

 In January 2019, upon her return to San Diego after ministering to migrants in Tijuana, she was stopped by U.S. Customs and Border Protection agents at the San Ysidro Port of Entry and held for questioning.
 Following, Douša alleges that she was put on a watch list of more than 50 people who have worked on the migrant crisis currently developing at the U.S.-Mexico border, a process which she says led to an unlawful revoking of her Secure Electronic Network for Travelers Rapid Inspection pass.
 On July 2, 2019, Amnesty International called for an end to border surveillance programs, referencing Douša's case.
 In July 2019, Dousa filed the federal case Douša v.
 U.S. against the Department of Homeland Security alleging violation of her First Amendment rights and the Religious Freedom Restoration Act.
 Co-counsel Arnold & Porter and Protect Democracy are representing her, led by Arnold & Porter partner, R. Stanton Jones.
 Over 850 religious leaders signed an open letter of support for her lawsuit.

+Kaji Douša won her civil rights lawsuit against the federal government in March 2023.